 Most contractors (or their accountants) will receive a VAT reminder every quarter.
 Your basic VAT calculations and payment should be returned to HMRC no later than one month following the end of your VAT quarter.

 Most contractor accountants will take care of VAT calculations on your behalf.
 They will either let you know your VAT liability for you to pay direct to HMRC or in some cases, you will send the funds to your accountant to settle with the tax authorities on your behalf.

 You (or more likely, your accountant) must be signed up to HMRC’s VAT Online service in order to submit quarterly VAT returns, get reminders of when your VAT is due, and to set up a direct debit to automatically take your due taxes out of your business bank account.
 If you do pay by direct debit, you will also get an extra week to make the payment.

 Most online accounting systems (such as FreeAgent) will let you submit your quarterly VAT returns from within the software package, which is an excellent feature.

 Flat Rate VAT?

-You may also be interested in registering to join the Flat Rate VAT scheme which could save you money if you do not claim a great deal of input VAT.
-Eligible businesses also receive a discount to their flat rate percentage during the first year, which could result in a significant tax saving for your company.
+You may also be interested in registering to join the Flat Rate VAT scheme which could save you money if you do not claim a great deal of input VAT, although this benefit has been removed for many contractors since April 1st, 2017 due to new ‘limited company trader’ rules.

-This article provides a very high level outline of VAT.
-For more details, please read HMRC's VAT pages, or the comprehensive VAT section on our small business site, Bytestart.
+This article provides a high-level outline of VAT.
+For more details, please read HMRC’s VAT pages.